 ‘She had family,’ Salazar said.
 ‘A big one, once, but if you don’t know of them, I suspect they no longer exist.
 Perhaps some of her work survives, the plants she created, the potions, spells, or even that useless cup.’
 He chuckled.
 ‘She convinced Rowena to spend hours helping her enchant a cup to absorb the properties of her phoenix’s tears, only to forget that phoenix tears don’t actually do anything if you drink them.
 Only Helga could have made such a mistake.’
 Salazar chortled and his serpent bobbed its head.
 ‘Or Godric, but he would have chosen the perfect substance, then accidentally enchanted the cup to spew it out the bottom onto your lap when you tried to drink from it.’

+Harry smiled.
 ‘What mistake would you or Rowena have made?’
-Harry asked, smiling at the founder’s cheer.

 ‘Rowena would have lost the thing.’
 Salazar snorted, then the humour faded from his face.
 ‘I, well, if it was really important to me, I would’ve probably ended up sacrificing it for something I couldn’t manage to do in the end.’